 Espresso powder is a popular ingredient in baking and cooking, as it can add a rich, deep coffee flavor to cakes, brownies, sauces, and other dishes.

-“Espresso has the same bold, bittersweet flavor as chocolate, So adding it to recipes that are chocolate-forward will punctuate the flavor of the cocoa and kick it up a notch.”
+“Espresso Powder has the same bold, bittersweet flavor as chocolate, So adding it to recipes that are chocolate-forward will punctuate the flavor of the cocoa and kick it up a notch.”

 Martha Stewart